Open House Festival

 • The vaulted Durham Street Auditorium with an 18th-century stone road and pavements incorporated into the design.

-• The Vaults underpinning the building was used as warehousing and are now a unique event space.
+• The Vaults underpinning the building were used as warehousing and are now a unique event space.

-•Follow the Library's journey from its first location in the House to its current home following the 2018 redevelopment.
+•Follow the Library's journey from its first location in the House to its current home following the House redevelopments.

 • The Long Gallery's full-length 1754–2018 mural, chronicles the history of the RSA in the style of the RSA Animates.

-• As a family activity visitors will be invited to colour-in the mural's historic characters and consider what would go in a time capsule of today.
+• As a family activity visitors can find the mural's historic characters and consider what would go in a time capsule of today.

 • Explore our numerous private hire event spaces.